AnthonyMRodrigues/docsreactnative/docs/Troubleshooting.md

 $ react-native start --port=8088
 ```

 You will also need to update your applications to load the JavaScript bundle from the new port.
+If running on device from Xcode, you can do this by updating occurrences of `8081` to your chosen port in the `node_modules/react-native/React/React.xcodeproj/project.pbxproj` file.

 ### NPM locking error